 - 1. Maintain a minimum completion rate for all hours and - 2.
 Maintain a minimum cumulative grade point average (GPA): and - 3.
-Complete an eligible academic or career-technical program before they have attempted 93 hours
+Complete an eligible academic or career-technical program before they have attempted 150% of the number of credit hours needed